 - Work Experience.
 This section presents a detailed information about your past job experiences.
 Indicate job description and corresponding responsibilities.

 - Skills and Abilities.
-The skills you have related to the position you are applying for comprises this part of the resume.
+The skills you have related to the position you are applying for comprise this part of the resume.
 Examples are computer skills, technical and design skills, and language skills.

 Professional Business Resume